gmlewis/bible-codes/TheLittleBook.md

 Understand that that great red dragon is allowed to set the stage and moves his pieces into place on the worlds board.
 Understand that events are already in play and that the current course of the world is unsustainable and will absolutely result in utter and sudden calamity and many of these events that are aligning will come together in perfect convergence.
 For so is the timing of Yahweh’s plans, and every Yod and thorn of a Yod will come together in perfect execution and harmony, for anything that Yahweh sets his hand results in eternal perfection and eternal righteousness because even those who choose corruption and the eternal flames of punishment are righteously and perfectly judged and sentenced.
 And so I say my loves, keep your wicks trimmed and maintain yourselves at the highest purity in my righteous and cleansing atoning blood.
 Keep your wicks trimmed by keeping yourselves in the purity of thought that my eternal scripture brings for the eternal God, even Yahweh himself is he who has sent his Word and healed them.
-I am he who has called you to glory and virtue
+I am he who has called you to glory and virtue
-I am he who has given you an everlasting purpose in me, your eternal Lord I am he who is in perfect unity and purpose with Yahweh, even the great I AM I am he who teaches you the ways of salvation whereby you are saved to the uttermost I am sinless for all times and forevermore because I always do my Father’s will I am the last Adam
+I am he who has given you an everlasting purpose in me, your eternal Lord I am he who is in perfect unity and purpose with Yahweh, even the great I AM I am he who teaches you the ways of salvation whereby you are saved to the uttermost I am sinless for all times and forevermore because I always do my Father’s will I am the last Adam
-I am a life giving spirit who is also the captain of your salvation.
+I am a life giving spirit who is also the captain of your salvation.
 And I am he who sends the words of my everlasting gospel by my messenger who I have raised and commissioned for this very purpose and by my messenger have the words of my everlasting gospel been sent.
 Truly, truly, I am he whom Yahweh has shared his throne until my enemies be made my footstool, even until I hand the fully redeemed creation back into the hands of the everlasting God of righteousness, that truly Yahweh may be all in all and that all may be yea and amen.
 And it is I, Yeshua HaMashiach who has sent the words of the everlasting gospel for the obedience of